MicrosoftDocs/memdocs/memdocs/intune/user-help/install-company-portal-android-china.md

    3. Select the Company Portal ![Company Portal icon](./media/company-portal-logo-small-2101.png) listing.

-If the app stores listed above are unavailable, you can download [Microsoft Intune Company Portal for Android](https://www.microsoft.com/download/details.aspx?id=49140) on your device and side-load the app.
+If the app stores are unavailable, you can download [Microsoft Intune Company Portal for Android](https://www.microsoft.com/download/details.aspx?id=49140) on your device and side-load the app.
 When installed this way, the app doesn't receive updates or fixes automatically.
 You must be sure to regularly update and patch the app manually.

 ## Next steps
 After you install the app on your device, follow your organization's instructions to set up your device for school or work.
 For enrollment help, see [Enroll Android device with Intune Company Portal](enroll-device-android-company-portal.md).